leveris133t/API-docs/new/roundingup.md

 # Rounding Up

-The Rounding Up services lets users manage the feature of round up payments into their saving goal.
+The Rounding Up services lets users top up their savings goal by rounding up any outgoing payments.

 ## Responsibilities of the service